Vegetarian Versus “Meatetarian”

 - Vitamin B12 can only be obtained through meats only.
 Although vitamin B12 can be found in seaweed and fermented soy products, it is thought that vitamin B12 does not have the same benefits when eaten in plant form.
-B12 is needed in forming red blood cells and helpful in keeping the nervous system healthy.
+B12 is needed in forming red blood cells and helps in keeping the nervous system healthy.

 - Vitamin B2 may also be lacking in a vegans diet.
-This vitamin is essential in changing protein, fats and carbohydrates into energy.
+This vitamin is essential in changing protein, fats, and carbohydrates into energy.

 - A vegetarians diet lacks Vitamin D as well.